Consequences of missing your EMIs

 When your loan account is reported to the credit bureau for non-repayment of your EMIs, it can further damage your credit profile which would limit your access to credit in the future.

-5. Account reported as delinquent or defaulter
+5. Account Reported as Delinquent or Defaulter

 If your account is reported as delinquent or a defaulter, it means you have failed to repay the overdue payments and have breached the loan agreement.
 Although being reported as a defaulter has a more severe consequence than being reported as delinquent, both significantly damage your credit profile.